xitop/edzed/docs/simulation.rst

 .. attribute:: CBlock.inputs
   :type: dict

-  Block's input connections as a :class:`dict`, where keys are input names and values are either single blocks or tuples of blocks for input groups.
+  Block's input connections as a dict, where keys are input names and values are either single blocks or tuples of blocks for input groups.
 The structure directly corresponds to parameters given to :meth:`CBlock.connect`.